 Activities in IEEE 802 related to IoT

-As a general statement, most all networking technologies have potential use somewhere in the Internet of Things including all those developed in IEEE 802.
+As a general statement, most networking technologies have potential use somewhere in the Internet of Things including all those developed in IEEE 802.

 Beyond that, 802 has (and continues) to work on several projects seeking to address specific IoT problems/needs in an optimal way.

-While IoT is most strongly associated with wireless communications, wired is a also an essential component.
+While IoT is most strongly associated with wireless communications, wired is also an essential component.

-The following text highlights a few of both in 802.
+The following text highlights a few of both in IEEE 802.

 The whole of any networking solution can't work without a core infrastructure any more than leaves can work without the branches and trunk of the tree under them.

 Wired (i.e. copper and fiber) infrastructure, be it twig or trunk is an essential element of IoT as a system.
-802.3 is dedicated to providing that core infrastructure.
+IEEE 802.3 is dedicated to providing that core infrastructure.

-802.1 is working on a local addressing project (802c) to deal with scaling to much larger numbers of ports to handle the expected large numbers of things.
+IEEE 802.1 is working on a local addressing project (IEEE 802c) to deal with scaling towards much larger numbers of ports to handle the expected large numbers of things.

-802.1 is also working on Privacy issues (802E)-- specifically looking at Privacy concerns applicable to Internet protocols and IoT, and will be providing suggestions on how IEEE can help address them.
+IEEE 802.1 is also working on Privacy issues (802E)-- specifically looking at Privacy concerns applicable to Internet protocols and IoT, and will be providing suggestions on how IEEE 802 can help address them.

-The 802E work is also relevant to projects like 802c (local address usage) and to new groups that are starting to take privacy recommendations into account for defining requirements of new wireless technologies for IoT
+The IEEE 802E work is also relevant to projects like IEEE 802c (local address usage) and to new groups that are starting to take privacy recommendations into account for defining requirements of new wireless technologies for IoT.

-802.3 is working on single pair systems to provide lower cost wired connections for IoT especially for things on vehicle platforms.
+IEEE 802.3 is working on single pair systems to provide lower cost wired connections for IoT especially for things on vehicle platforms.

-From a legacy perspective, 802.3 has defined Power over Ethernet (PoE) and Power over Data Links (PoDL, pronounced "poodle") for single pair, both of which are useful for powering things in a wired IoT The P802.3bt DTE Power via MDI over 4-Pair will provide at least 49 Watts.
+From a legacy perspective, IEEE 802.3 has defined Power over Ethernet (PoE) and Power over Data Links (PoDL, pronounced "poodle") for single pair, both of which are useful for powering things in a wired IoT The IEEE P802.3bt DTE Power via MDI over 4-Pair will provide at least 49 Watts.
 For example, LED lighting can get both power and control over the Ethernet.

-Additionally, 802.3 provides the backbone infrastructure for the Internet including IoT the (ever improving) wired connections for end stations the main method to avoid the security and spectrum utilization issues of wireless IoT connections.
+Additionally, IEEE 802.3 provides the backbone infrastructure for the Internet including IoT the (ever improving) wired connections for end stations the main method to avoid the security and spectrum utilization issues of wireless IoT connections.

-802.11ah is intended specifically to address IoT “sensor” like devices.
+IEEE 802.11ah is intended specifically to address IoT “sensor” like devices.
 Areas of optimization include:

 Operating in the 900 MHz frequency band, it achieves longer range, but provides relatively low data rates suitable for IoT